Oh, Yeah, And Listening to the Voices of Victims is Never a Distraction

 Of course, I don’t live in hole in the ground somewhere.
 I heard his music.
 But I was never enamored by it.
 And I was quite frankly perturbed by those who were.
 I didn’t go to his concerts or buy or stream his music.

 Still, for my own sanity, I passed on the documentary as I decided it would neither expose anything I didn’t already believe to be true or reveal anything I would doubt.
 I still have not seen it.
 I also did my best to avoid social media and real-life conversations about the docuseries, R. Kelly or the allegations against him because I didn’t want to get angry with people—including some friends—for daring to question these women and their motives.

-It is true, in fact, that even after being brought to trial in 2008 an entire jury of people, who I assumed have eyes and actually watched the video filmed in 2000, declared Kelly not guilty.
+It is true, in fact, that even after being brought to trial in 2008 an entire juror of people, who I assumed have eyes and actually watched the video filmed in 2000, declared Kelly not guilty.
 But because I understand that “not guilty” is not the same thing as “innocent”, I was just left to wonder why and how this guy has continued to make music and go unscathed for so long.
-If one has to be pondered, that is the question I prefer to pose instead of why these women would participate in this documentary now.
+If one has to be pondered, that is the question I prefer to pose as opposed to why these women would participate in this documentary now.

-That argument is senseless, in fact, these women’s stories have not “just” surfaced.
+The fact is that these women’s stories have not “just” surfaced.
 This might be the first time they have been told in the same space at the same time in such a manner.
-But this is NOT a “WHY NOW” scenario?
+But this is not a “WHY NOW” scenario?

 Still, I am all up for playing devil’s advocate.
 So, let’s pretend all of this was news…that it did just surface…that up until January 4, 2019, you somehow thought ARE-ra Kelly was a saint.

 Hell, slavery went on for more than 400 years before the Emancipation Proclamation.